viniciusdm/Case/Readme.md

 Case Neo - Risk Internship | 2022, January
 ==============

-For the solution developed using a Programming Language, Python was selected, and the result with all the requested (and tabulated) Output Data, as requested in item 2, can be found in the file named:
+For the solution developed using The Programming Language, Python was selected, and the result with all the requested (and tabulated) Output Data, as requested in item 2, can be found in the file named:

 >pythonSolution.ipynb